HumanCompatibleAI/ranking-challenge/docs/api_reference.md

 In general, our caller will log any non-success response code.
 Returning a correct code and error may help with debugging.
 Some codes you could consider returning:

 - `200`: Success.
 Everything worked and the response should be considered valid
 - `400`: Bad request.
-You validated or attempted to parse the input and it failed.a
+You validated or attempted to parse the input and it failed.
 - `413`: Request too long.
 You have a limit to the amount of data you can receive and it was exceeded.
 - `429`: Too many requests.
 There is a rate-limit (potentially upstream) that was exceeded.
 - `500`: Internal Server Error.
 Something failed in your application.